 Measuring Impact.
 Entrepreneurial / innovative HEIs need to understand the impact of the changes they bring about in their institution.
 The concept of an entrepreneurial / innovative HEI combines institutional self-perception, external reflection and an evidence-based approach.
 However, impact measurement in HEIs remains underdeveloped.
 The current measurements typically focus on the quantity of spin-offs, the volume and quality of intellectual property generation and research income generation, rather than graduate entrepreneurship, teaching and learning outcomes, retaining talent, the contribution to local economic development or the impact of the broader entrepreneurial agenda.
 This section identifies the areas where an institution might measure impact.

 6. Features of the HEInnovate website

-6.1 The User dashboard
+6.1 The User Dashboard

-Once you have registered or logged in successfully, you will see your profile page.
-Here you can change your settings and information about you.
+Once you have registered or logged in successfully, you will be taken to the dashboard.